senumit/senumit.github.io/_pages/about.md

 - Developing a **soft robotic snake** capable of achieving **snake-like locomotion** through **frictional anisotropy**.
 - Fabricating **pneumatic McKibben actuators** and designing **bioinspired robotic skins** via elastomer molding and FDM-based thermoplastic printing.
 - Performing experimental design and data analysis to assess how surface properties affect locomotion efficiency.
-- Awarded **two competitive fellowships** for research excellence in the first year of the Ph.D. program.
+- Awarded **two merit-based fellowships** for research in the first year of the Ph.D. program.

 ---